cms-analysis/CombineHarvester/docs/PythonInterface.md

     eval `make env`

-Then in a python script you can do, e.g. `import libCHCombineTools as ch`.
+Then in a python script you can do, e.g. `import combineharvester as ch`.
 The sections below summarises the methods that are currently supported.

 ## Constructors and copying
 C++: